Two roads to fortuity in ABJM theory: BPS States at Weak Coupling

 The cohomology problem we will study first becomes interesting at one loop.
 For this reason, we will not be allowed to trade covariant derivatives for ordinary derivatives.
 More precisely, the terms in the Lagrangian which matter at this order are the ones up to $O(k^{-1})$ when all fields are rescaled by $k^{-1/2}$.

 It is worth noting that 3d gauge theories also include local operators which cannot be built out of elementary fields in the Lagrangian.
 These operators (which are crucial for establishing the SUSY enhancement mentioned above \cite{1007.4861}) are called \textit{monopole operators} because they carry topological charge.
 Monopole operators would greatly complicate constructive explorations of the Hilbert space at strong coupling but it is easy to argue that they are asymptotically heavy at weak coupling.
 As reviewed in \cite{2110.01335}, the singular field configurations creating bare monopoles have gauge charges which are quantized in units of $k$.
 To restore gauge invariance, one must dress them with an $O(k)$ number of matter fields.\footnote{One can also see that these operators are heavy in the large-$k$ limit from the geometric perspective.
 Treating $S^7$ in the M theory background as a circle fibration of $\mathbb{CP}^3$ in the type IIA background, monopoles are dual to Kaluza-Klein modes on the fiber circle which has radius $k^{-1}$.} We will work at weak coupling and therefore neglect monopole operators from now on.
-See however \cite{bsvz25} for insight into how they affect the fortuity problem.
+See however \cite{bsvz25} for insight into how they affect the fortuity problem.\footnote{Without constructive enumeration, fortuity can also be studied at the level of the strongly-coupled index (which differs from the weakly-coupled one because of monopole operators).
+See \cite{hlt25} for recent progress in a family of theories which includes the $k = 1$ case of ABJM.}

 The calculations that follow will analyze ABJM theory using the superconformal algebra $\mathfrak{osp}(\mathcal{N}|4)$.
 Our conventions for it are provided in Appendix \ref{app:superconformal-algebra}.
 In particular, our supercharges $Q_{\alpha r}$ and $S^{\alpha}_{\phantom\alpha r}$ are in the vector representation of $\mathfrak{so}({\cal N})$.
 This is to be contrasted with \cite{kllo25,bsvz25} which use the R-symmetry algebra $\mathfrak{su}(4)\simeq \mathfrak{so}(6)$ and hence have supercharges in the anti-symmetric tensor representation.
 As for different values of ${\cal N}$, we note that ABJM with $k=1,2$ has ${\cal N}=8$ while ${\cal N}=5$ appears in the context of ABJ quadrality \cite{Honda:2017nku}.
 See also \cite{0804.2907} for a classification of various ${\cal N} \geq 4$ Chern-Simons matter theories based on supergroups.
 This convention will be important when defining BPS operators.